Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 | Id                      | unique identifier for message       |
 | message_data            | splice info section including CRC   |

+Alternatively a version 1 of the eventmessagebox with absolute timing could be used, where the presentation time is added as a 64 bit integer.

 </pre>

   The following steps are recommended for timed metadata
   ingest related to events, tags, ad markers and
   program information:

-     1. Metadata SHALL be conveyed in a fragmented mp4 stream, where the media handler (hdlr) is "meta", the track handler box is a null media header box [=nmhd=].
+     1. Metadata SHALL be conveyed in a CMAF track, where the media handler (hdlr) is "meta", the track handler box is a null media header box [=nmhd=].
-     2. The metadata stream applies to the media streams ingested to a [=publishing point=] entry at the media processing entity
+     2. The metadata track applies to the media streams ingested to a [=publishing point=] entry at the media processing entity
      3. The URIMetaSampleEntry entry SHALL contain,